 The pre-requirements may still limit certain students¿ access to the course

 Undervisningsformer og omfang av organisert undervisning

-During the course the students shall write a final paper of maximum 2000 words on a subject chosen by the student.
-The paper counts for 50% of the final mark while the four hours exam count for 50%.
+During the course the students shall write a final paper of maximum 2000 words on a subject provided by the course supervisor.
+The paper must be approved before the student can sit the exam.

 Information about digital examination can be found here:

 - semester with teaching: Digital school exam

 - semester without teaching: Digital school exam

 Support materials allowed during exam:

 See section 3-5 of the Supplementary Regulations for Studies at the Faculty of Law at the University of Bergen.